mateoguzmana/open-library-react-native-example/README.md

 ## Installation

-To install StuDocu dependencies, run the following command:
+To install application dependencies, run the following command:

 `yarn`